ILLIXR/ILLIXR/docs/docs/display_backend.md

 Required when using X11 direct mode (`ILLIXR_DISPLAY_MODE=x11_direct`).
 Specifies which display to use.
 No need to set this if you only have one display output connected to the GPU.

+!!! note

-Note: As of now, this backend is only tested with NVIDIA GPUs.
+    Currently, this backend is only tested with NVIDIA GPUs.

 - Value: Integer index of the display to use (0-based)
 - Must be set when using X11 direct mode